Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Future Research Directions in AI for 5G/5G+

 \subsubsection{Data Privacy}

 AI in 5G/5G+ often relies on user-sensitive data such as location or behavior \cite{BagheriTowardConnected2021}, raising privacy concerns.
 Techniques like FL and differential privacy aim to keep data local \cite{ELRAJAB2024110294}.
 However, maintaining model accuracy while preserving privacy remains challenging.
-Further work is needed to balance privacy protection with the benefits of large-scale, diverse datasets.
+Further work is needed to balance privacy protection with the benefits of large-scale, diverse datasets. \rc{An important research direction is to develop privacy-preserving training mechanisms that maintain performance within 5--10\% of centralized training accuracy while ensuring strong privacy guarantees.
+This includes investigating trade-offs between differential privacy noise levels and decoding accuracy.
+Furthermore, comparative studies between FL and centralized approaches in dynamic wireless environments are required to quantify communication overhead, convergence speed, and robustness to adversarial participants.}